Senior School Curriculum

 In the Senior School, all pupils study French, German and Spanish in rotation for the first two years.
 In that time, they get a flavour for each language and the culture associated with it, before choosing two languages in the 3rd Form and at least one to carry on to GCSE.

-Typically, around a third of all pupils are dual linguists and study two languages at GCSE, and some even carry on with all three languages.
-Most teachers are native speakers and bring a passion for the language and culture of their country.
-We offer an array of trips to pupils of all ages, from Christmas markets to Chateau trips, exchanges to Germany, France and Spain as well as cross-curricular trips to ensure that the learning of Modern Foreign Languages is relevant, enjoyable and brings 21st century employability to pupils.
+The Modern Languages Department at WGS is energetic and diverse, with a number of native speakers within the department.
+We offer an array of trips to pupils of all ages, from Christmas markets to Chateau trips and study visits to Spain as well as cross-curricular trips to ensure that the learning of Modern Languages is relevant and enjoyable, bringing 21st century employability to pupils.

 Music can change the world because it can change people.